Newmilns: Christianity and Conflict

 Loudoun Church, as viewed from the Morton Hall.

 Covenanters memorial in the grounds of Loudoun Church.

-The establishment of Loudoun Kirk about two miles east of Newmilns marks the earliest known Christian worship in the area.
+The establishment of Loudoun Kirk about two miles west of Newmilns marks the earliest known Christian worship in the area.
 The building is generally accepted as having been erected in 1451, although this has been disputed.
 To accommodate Newmilns' growing population, a chapel was erected in 1530 and became the main parish church at some point after 1600.
 (It is speculated that this happened in 1738, with the erection of a church on the present day Main Street site of Loudoun Church, but no evidence exists to confirm this).
 Latterly, Newmilns had three distinct congregations and church buildings: Loudoun Old (Church of Scotland), Loudoun East (Free Kirk) and Newmilns West (United Presbyterian).
 The West Church congregation was dissolved in 1961.
 The East Church and Loudoun Church congregations amalgamated in 1980, and Loudoun Church is now the main place of Church of Scotland worship in Newmilns.
 The disused church buildings were demolished in 1961 and 1986 respectively, with West Church Street and East Church Court marking the former whereabouts of these buildings.
 A congregation of the Free Church of Scotland meets in the Morton Hall in the Main Street.

 Around 1520, a local farmer and Lollard called Murdoch Nisbet produced the first Scots Language version of the New Testament.
 At the time, it was illegal to possess a layman's copy of The Bible, with the offence punishable by either imprisonment or death.
 This, coupled with the political persecution of Lollards, forced Nisbet to flee the country.
 Thankfully, Nisbet was eventually able to return and upon his death, bequeathed the book to his son.
 It was subsequently passed down through generations of the Nisbet family before coming into the possession of the British Museum, where it remains today.
 In 2003, a new housing development was named Murdoch Nisbet Court in his honour.